CURRENT

 Jason Gomez returned to California and received an MFA from UCLA in 2017.
 Solo exhibitions followed at Clima Gallery in Milan, IT, Escolar in Santa Rosa, CA, as well as exhibitions at Magazijn, Amsterdam and The Archaeology and Art Museum of Maremma, Grosseto, Italy, among others.
 As his art career has evolved, he has simultaneously worked to become a respected orchid breeder and hybridizer, running his own greenhouse, Gomez Exotica.
 He has delivered lectures, integrated orchids into landscaping projects, and located endangered orchid species in situ domestically and internationally.
 Gomez judges orchids for American Orchid Society, with whom he also contributes and edits descriptions of awarded flowers.

-Special thanks to Brandon Pratt and Anna Jacobsen of the Department of Biology, and the students of ART 4020 for their support of this exhibition.
+Special thanks to Brandon Pratt and Anna Jacobsen of the Department of Biology, David Coffey, and the students of ART 4020 for their support of this exhibition.